Gabrieliam42/Documentation_Crawler/README.md

 There is a requirements.txt available.

-Note: This script also requires Playwright for Python along with Chromium to be installed.
+Note: This script also requires Playwright Chromium to be installed.

-## Installing Playright and Chromium:
+## Installing Chromium:

 ### On Windows:

-* python -m pip install playwright
 * python -m playwright install chromium

 ### On Linux or WLS 2:

-* python3 -m playwright install
 * python3 -m playwright install chromium